Keynote sessions

 By encouraging open, collaborative exchange, this session aims to advance our capacity to recognize, model, and understand active fault systems, ultimately supporting the development of robust, integrative seismotectonic frameworks.

-Co-organized by SM9, co-sponsored by ILP
+Co-organized by SM9, co-sponsored by ILP and CRUST

 Convener: Rita De Nardis | Co-conveners: Fabio Luca Bonali, Vanja Kastelic, Debora Presti, Victor Alania